 Inspections

 The Thurston County Housing Authority currently conducts Housing Quality Standards (HQS) inspections.
 An HQS inspection is a thorough review conducted by trained inspectors to ensure that all homes meet specific safety, health, and quality guidelines as mandated by federal housing regulations.
-These inspections are important as they ensuring the well-being of all residents, providing them with safe and decent living conditions.
+These inspections are important as they ensure the well-being of all residents, providing them with safe and decent living conditions.

 Regular inspections are performed annually or biennially to ensure continuous compliance with HQS, though additional inspections may occur if there are changes in tenancy, a change in the voucher contract, or if an inspection is requested.
 Your cooperation is greatly appreciated throughout this process, as it helps us maintain a standard of living expected within our community.
 Together, we can ensure a safe, healthy, and comfortable environment for everyone.